arnonram/swade-npc-importer/README.md

   - List them all in the actors' description with links to Compendium rules (if using the core-swade Compendium pack)
   - See [NPC Importer Settings](#some-configurations) for further manipulation of the statblock

+---
+## Supported Languages
+Support is for both the UI and parsing of statblock
+- English
+- Español (thanks @Montver)
+- Português (Brasil) (thanks @lipefl)

+> ***Please Note:*** I work mainly with English sources, and I do try to test with the supported languages, but, due to the few non-English stat-blocks I have and due to translation quirks, there will be more issus with the non-English.
+My Apologies for that :)

+> ***Adding More Languages:*** If you wish to add support for more languages, please don't hesitate to create a pull request or open an issue with the file attached.